Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Methods

 Different tasks often correspond to different methods of evaluating some outcome, and often exhibit heterogeneity of distributions, e.g. each task may be variously continuous valued, binary or follow some other distribution.
 In this case, each output will require different likelihood functions to map from the latent function $f$ to observation $y$.
 For likelihoods other than Gaussian, the latent variable cannot be integrated out analytically and inference must be performed for the latent variable, through sampling, variational inference, or another approximation.

-All of the data sets used in this article use one Kronecker component for the multi-output correlation, and three Kronecker grid components for the covariates, which are grouped into grid dimensions $x_1$, $x_2$ and $x_3$.
+All of the data sets used in this article use one Kronecker component for the multi-output correlation, and three Kronecker grid components for the covariates, which are grouped into grid dimensions $x_1$, $x_2$ and $x_3$, which may represent variously patient characteristics, intervention treatment, time, body level, or similar.
 The full covariance structure is therefore: